jessec/rocket-path/README.md

 Rocket-Path Library
 ===================

-A simple tree structure, written in Java, where each node can have a key, a value, and any number of child nodes.
-This library also provides two additional methods to simplify construction of such trees.
-Finally, the library contains a ``TreePath`` class for representing paths to tree nodes and for tracking the current position in the path.
+A simple tree structure, written in Java, where each node can have a *key*, a *value*, and any number of *child-nodes*.
+The library also provides two additional solutions to simplify construction of such trees.
+Helper class ``TreePath`` is provided for representing paths to tree nodes and for tracking the current position in the path.
 All in all, the *Rocket-Path* library is small, light-weight, but helpful for constructing simple trees and navigating through them.

 Using tree structures for solving complicated tasks in an application has many benefits, including the following: